MicrosoftDocs/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 ## Approve your program

-When each section of a Viva Glint Employee Lifecycle survey has been set up successfully, a blue checkmark displays to the right of the section name on the *Program Summary* page.
+When each section of a Viva Glint Employee Lifecycle survey is set up successfully, a blue checkmark displays to the right of the section name on the *Program Summary* page.
 The survey can now be approved and enabled.

 **Procedure**